temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--build-id` (string) - An existing build id whose containing set will be promoted.
+* `--build-id` (string) - An existing build ID whose containing set will be promoted.
 Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
 Required